 History of Heidelberg

-logo Approximately 600,000 years ago, Homo heidelbergensis, the "Heidelberg Man", whose jaw-bone was discovered in 1907, was the earliest evidence of human life in Europe.
+Approximately 600,000 years ago, Homo heidelbergensis, the "Heidelberg Man", whose jaw-bone was discovered in 1907, was the earliest evidence of human life in Europe.

 In the 5th century B.C., there was a Celtic fortress of refuge and place of worship on the Heiligenberg, or "Mountain of Saints".

-goes back to the year 40 A.D. when the Roman Army built an encampment and garrisoned it with two cohorts (a Roman military unit usually consisting of 480 soldiers) here when the area was part of the Roman province of Germania Superior (Upper Germania).
+Heidelberg (Coat of arms at left) written history goes back to the year 40 A.D. when the Roman Army built an encampment and garrisoned it with two cohorts (a Roman military unit usually consisting of 480 soldiers) here when the area was part of the Roman province of Germania Superior (Upper Germania).
 The Romans built a signalling tower on the bank of the Neckar and a wooden bridge across the river.
 The first civilian settlements would develop under the protection of this camp.
 The Romans lasted here until 280, when they were overrun by a Germanic tribe called the Alamanni.
 The Alamanni continued to fight the Roman Legions for the next hundred years.
 The Alamanni ruled the area around Heidelberg until 496 (some historians claim it was in 506), when the Alamanni were conquered by Clovis I and the Franks at the Battle of Tolbiac.
 The area was later absorbed it into the Frankish empire, early in the 8th century by Charles Martel (Charlesmagne's grandfather).

 Modern Heidelberg can trace its beginnings to the 5th century when the village Bergheim ("Mountain Home") is first mentioned in documents dated to 769 (Bergheim now lies in the middle of modern Heidelberg).
 In 863, the monastery of St. Michael was founded on the Heiligenberg inside the double rampart of the old Celtic fortress, and around 1130 the Neuberg Monastery was founded in the Neckar valley.
 At the same time the bishopric of Worms extended its influence into the valley, founding Schönau Abbey in 1142.

 In 1155, Heidelberg castle and its neighboring settlement are taken over by the house of Hohenstaufen.
-Conrad of Hohenstaufen was made the "Count Palatine of the Rhine" (Pfalzgraf bei Rhein) by his half-brother Emperor Frederick Barbarossa, and the region became known as the Palatinate
+Conrad of Hohenstaufen was made the "Count Palatine of the Rhine" (Pfalzgraf bei Rhein) by his half-brother Emperor Frederick Barbarossa, and the region became known as the Palatinate.
+The town is first mentioned in a 1196 document from the Schönau Monastery calling the town Heidelberch.
+This is considered the founding date for Heidelberg.

 In 1225, Louis I, Duke of Bavaria obtained the Palatinate, and thus also the castle, which is mentioned in a document.
 In 1356, the Counts Palatine were granted far-reaching rights in the Golden Bull in addition to becoming Electors (one of the seven who elect the Holy Roman Emperors).

-Count Rupert I "the Red" In 1386, Count Rupert I "the Red" (Ruprecht der Rote) founded Heidelberg University.
+In 1386, Count Rupert I "the Red" (Ruprecht der Rote) founded Heidelberg University.
 Germany's oldest institution of higher learning.
 It played a leading role during the age of Humanism and the Reformation.
 Heidelberg's library, founded in 1421, is the oldest public library in Germany still intact.
-A few months after the proclamation of the 95 theses, in April 1518, Martin Luther was received in Heidelberg, to defend them.
+A few months after the proclamation of the 95 theses, in April 1518, Martin Luther was received in Heidelberg, to defend them. (the manuscript picture of Rupert I at the right is with his two wives, Elizabeth von Namur and Beatrix von Berg)

 In 1620, the royal crown of Bohemia was offered to the Elector, Frederick V who became known as the "winter king", as he only reigned for one winter until the Imperial house of Habsburg regained the crown by force.
 This marked the beginning of the Thirty Years' War.
 Two years later, after a siege of two months, the armies of the Catholic League, commanded by Count of Tilly, captured Heidelberg.
 He gave the famous Bibliotheca Palatina from the Church of the Holy Ghost to the Pope as a present before destroying some of the castle and town.
 The Catholic, Bavarian branch of the house of Wittelsbach gained control over the Palatinate and the title of Prince-Elector.
 In 1648, at the end of the war, Frederick V's son Charles I Louis, Elector Palatine, was able to recover his titles and lands.

-Charles I Louis married his daughter to Philip I, Duke of Orléans, the brother of King Louis XIV of France.
+Things got worse for Heidelberg.
+In order to strengthen his dynastic power, Charles I Louis married his daughter to Philip I, Duke of Orléans, the brother of King Louis XIV of France.
 In 1685, after the death of Charles Louis' son, King Louis XIV laid claim to his sister-in-law's land.
 The claim was rejected, and war ensued.
 In 1689, Heidelberg and castle were taken by French troops, who brought about an almost total destruction in 1693.

 In 1720, religious conflicts with the citizens of Heidelberg caused the Prince-Elector Charles III Philip to transfer his residence to nearby Mannheim, where it remained until the Elector Charles Theodore became Elector of Bavaria in 1777 and moved his court further away to Munich.